cloudbank/bayes_classifier/README.md

-This is a basic node.js express app that uses the https://github.com/NaturalNode/natural npm package to classify the vendor strings with a naive bayesian classifier.
+This is a basic node.js express app that uses the https://github.com/NaturalNode/natural npm package to classify strings with a naive bayesian classifier.

 There is stemming and tokenization by default but it can be customized.
 The github page on natural explains about this.